philou/philou.github.com/_pages/about-me.md

 Mainstream agile methods like Scrum or Kanban might get teams to collaborate better.
 It’s only through XP’s high technical standards and focus on merciless refactoring that a team can reap the business benefits of Continuous Delivery.

 I have successfully used merciless refactoring, continuous improvement and other XP practices in unforeseen contexts like remote work, R&D projects, and large teams.
-Today, I help teams to reach an effective and calm pace by adopting these practices, in their special context.
+Today, I help teams to reach an effective and sustainable pace by adopting these practices, in their special context.

 Finally, I love doing side projects, from wannabe businesses to open source.